Codecademy/docs/content/sql/concepts/dates/terms/date-trunc/date-trunc.md

 The **`DATE_TRUNC()`** function is used to truncate a date, time, or timestamp to a specified interval, such as the day, week, or month, in PostgreSQL and SQL Server.

+The `DATE_TRUNC()` function is particularly useful for time series analysis to understand how a value changes over time.
+Practical examples would include analyzing company's quarterly sales or determining the average hourly temperature.

-The syntax varies slightly by SQL flavor; in PostgreSQL, the function is `DATE_TRUNC()`, while SQL Server uses the `DATETRUNC()` function without an underscore.
+> **Note:** The syntax varies slightly by SQL flavor; in PostgreSQL, the function is `DATE_TRUNC()`, while SQL Server uses the `DATETRUNC()` function without an underscore.
 MySQL does not have a `DATE_TRUNC()` function, but MySQL's `EXTRACT()` function is a commonly used alternative.

-The `DATE_TRUNC()` function is particularly useful for time series analysis, where you want to understand how a value changes over time.
-Practical examples would include analyzing company's quarterly sales or determining the average hourly temperature.

 ## PostgreSQL Syntax